What is the current status of this program?

 If you receive Supplemental Security Income or Aid to Families with Dependent Children, you are automatically eligible to receive weatherization services.

-Those receiving cash assistance payments under Work First or Supplemental Security Income are eligible for weatherization services.
+Those receiving cash assistance payments under Work First or Supplemental Security Income are eligible for the Weatherization Assistance Program.

 South Carolina: See eligibility requirements here.